jwong619/bw-github/README.md

 - saved list feature - user would be able to create unique repo lists *favorites

+- add routes to get repos from db vs api call to reduce lag

 ## Fix bug issues

 - some latency through API calls, future feature to set up services
+- also add route to get top repositories from database to reduce lag
 - clean up styling
 - API return max list of 30, * check page params to get 100